RickP/openai_function_calling/README.md

 ## Configuration

 You need either an environment variable OPENAI_API_KEY or set your API key in assistant.py (variable openai_api_key).
 You can also change the model to use in this file (variable model).
+There is also a setting for the system prompt (assistant_instructions).

 ## Functions